jregnauld/jregnauld.github.io/pages/lexical.md

 #### Advantages

-* Eliminate work on your parturient
+* Eliminate work on your part.

 * Reduces the memory penalty your application pays for storing thread stacks in the application's memory space.